dart-lang/language/working/0524-variance/feature-specification.md

 We use the phrase _pre-feature library_ to denote a library which is written in a language version that does not support statically checked variance.
-Similarly, the phrase a _with-feature libaryr_ is written in a language version that does support statically checked variance.
+Similarly, the phrase a _with-feature library_ is written in a language version that does support statically checked variance.